Toward single particle reconstruction without particle picking: Breaking the detection limit: Autocorrelation analysis for cryo-EM

 \subsection{Model and autocorrelation functions}

-Let $\phi$ be the Coulomb potential representing the molecule we aim to recover.
-We assume that molecule is real-valued and smooth.
-In spherical coordinates, its 3-D Fourier transform $\widehat\phi$ admits a finite expansion of the form
+Let $\phi \colon \reals^3 \to \reals$ be the Coulomb potential representing the molecule we aim to recover.
+We assume that the molecule is smooth.
+Specifically, in spherical coordinates, its 3-D Fourier transform $\widehat\phi$ admits a finite expansion of the form